rebuilt/instant-nostalgia/README.md

 - To start the memory profiler uncomment all the lines in config/initializers/memory_profiler.rb.
 This will start a profiling session when the rails server starts.
 On stopping a rails server, it will print a log to the command line

+- Mini profiler is enabled by default.
+You'll see a display of the time in miliseconds it takes for a page to load on the top left of every page you visit.
+This time is not accurate if you have auto-reload enabled since it slows down page loads by half a second.

 ## Development log

 ### Differences between proposal and final product